skip to content

 How to get the experience to be credible

-Apply to be the Publicity Officer for a student society or a May Ball.
-Write for one of the student newspapers (Varsity, The Cambridge Student).
-Any internship that relates to marketing or communications will be useful.
+There are many Society roles within the University where you might gain valuable experience for example, apply to be the Publicity Officer for a student society or a May Ball, or write for one of the student newspapers (Varsity, The Cambridge Student).
+Any internship that relates to marketing or communications will be useful, or volunteering to help with a charity’s social media presence.
+If you create your own content, be aware that this could be used as a type of portfolio, depending on the subject matter.

 Further study or certification required

 These sectors usually prefer experience to qualifications.
-However, once in post, many people will work towards a Chartered Institute of Marketing qualification.
+However, once in post, many people will work towards a relevant professional qualification through organisations such as the Chartered Institute of Marketing or Chartered Institute for Public Relations.

-Work on your IT skills - Excel, Indesign and Photoshop will all be useful.
+Work on your IT skills - Excel, Indesign and Photoshop will all be useful and LinkedIn Learning can be a good starting point for this.

 How to find employers or training courses